Anna Krylov: Research

 Professor Krylov leads the iOpenShell lab, a research group focused on theoretical modeling of open-shell and electronically excited species.
 She develops robust black-box methods to describe complicated multi-configurational wave functions in single-reference formalisms, such as coupled-cluster and equation-of-motion (or linear response) approaches.
 She developed the spin-flip approach, which extends coupled-cluster and density functional methods to biradicals, triradicals, and bond-breaking.
 Krylov has also contributed to the development of molecular orbital concepts in the framework of many-body wave functions and to the extension of molecular orbital theory to the domain of non-linear optical properties and meta-stable electronic states.
 In addition, Krylov develops many-body theories for describing metastable electronic states (resonances) and tools for spectroscopy modeling, including non-linear optical properties and core-level transitions.
 Krylov is also known for her development of efficient algorithms and software for quantum chemistry computations.
 She is one of the developers of the open-source libtensor library for many-body calculations and the Q-Chem electronic structure package.

 Using the tools of computational chemistry, and in collaboration with numerous experimental laboratories, Krylov also investigates the role that radicals and electronically excited species play in such diverse areas as combustion, gas- and condensed-phase chemistry, astrochemistry, solar energy, quantum information storage, bioimaging, and light-induced biological processes.
-She has co-authored more than 270 publications and has delivered more than 300 invited lectures, including the 2012 Löwdin Lecture at Uppsala University Sweden, the 2013 Coulson Lecture at the University of Georgia, and the 2018 Davison Lecture at the University of North Texas.
+She has authored over 300 publications and has delivered more than 300 invited lectures, including the 2012 Löwdin Lecture at Uppsala University in Sweden, the 2013 Coulson Lecture at the University of Georgia, the 2018 Davison Lecture at the University of North Texas, and the 2023 Hans Hellmann Lecture at the Philipps-Universität Marburg in Germany.

 Science education and outreach

 Krylov has developed educational materials (computational labs and tutorials) aiming to increase quantum chemistry literacy among chemists.
 She has also developed films to help popularize science.
 The two iOpenShell films, Shine a Light and Laser, have been viewed more than 66,000 times on YouTube since September 2009.
-In 2015, Krylov delivered a public lecture in the Telluride Science Research Center Town Talk series entitled “Molecules and Light: The Story of Life, Death, and our Quest for Knowledge”.
+In 2015, Krylov delivered a public lecture in the Telluride Science and Innovation Center Town Talks series entitled “Molecules and Light: The Story of Life, Death, and our Quest for Knowledge”.